Sifaldin/express-sql/README.md

-# This is personal training repo on Nodejs and Express
+# This is a personal training repo on Nodejs and Express

 # It is Not for reviewing and not to be part of any evaluation